skypjack/entt/docs/md/locator.md

 # Introduction

-Usually, service locators are tightly bound to the services they expose and it's hard to define a general purpose solution.<br/>
+Usually, service locators are tightly bound to the services they expose.
+It's hard to define a general purpose solution.<br/>
 This tiny class tries to fill the gap and gets rid of the burden of defining a different specific locator for each application.